 - Setting Improvement Targets

 - Relationships with Other SAMM Projects and Tools

 - Monitoring and Metrics

 - Achieving Security by Default

 - Critical Success Factors

-An eternal security optimist, Raafey has been helping organisations in NZ and the UK understand their cyber risk and why they should at least try to embed security into their development processes.
+An eternal security optimist, Raafey’s goal is to help organisations understand their cyber risk and why they should at least try to embed security into their development processes.